spring-labs/ameba-lib/README.md

 ### Logging extensions (1.7+)

 Starting with version 1.7 some useful logging extensions were added.
 At first a `ThreadIdProvider` is used to identify each thread in a concurrent test run.
-By default logback does only provide a meaningless thread name.
+By default, logback does only provide a meaningless thread name.
 But a thread counter can now be configured to display the current value in the log message.
-To get the full power of Ameba log extensions just include the `logback-appenders.xml` and `logback-loggers.xml` into your logback.xml:
+To get the full power of Ameba log extensions just include the `logback-appenders.xml` and
+`logback-loggers.xml` into your logback.xml:

  ````
  <configuration>